jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Query operation: find items in a table or secondary index using only primary key attribute
 * Scan operation : find every item in a table or in a secondary index.
 By default it will return all data attributes for every item in a table or a index.
 Heavy, overhead, pull down performance

-# ElasticCache
+# ElastiCache
+* ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory cache in the cloud.
+The service improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory caches, instead of relying entirely on slower disk-based databases
+* Amazon ElastiCache can be used to significantly improve latency and throughput for many read-heavy application workloads (such as social networking, gaming media sharing and Q&A portals) or computing intensive workloads (such as a recommendation engine)
+* Caching improves application performance by storing critical pieces of data in memory for low-latency access.
+Cached information may include the results of I/O-intensive database queries or the results of computationally-intensive calculations.
 * Open-source in-memory caching engines
     * Memcached:
-        * Widely adopted memory object caching system
+        * A widely adopted memory object caching system.
+ElastiCache is protocol compliant with Memcached, so popular tools that you use today with existing Memcached environments will work seamlessly with the service.
     * Redis:
-        * Popular open-source in-memory key-value store
-        * Supports data structures such as sorted sets and lists
+        * A Popular open-source in-memory key-value store that supports data structures such as sorted sets and lists.
+ElastiCache supports Master/Slave replication and Multi-AZ which can be used to achieve cross AZ redundancy
 * Master/Slave replication and Multi-AZ
     * Can be used to achieve cross AZ redundancy